ReemHassan149/Delayed-Flights-Analysis/README.md

 ## Recommendations
 Based on the data trends observed in the dashboard, the following strategic actions are recommended:

-- **Winter Readiness Program**: With a massive spike in cancellations and delays during December (481 cancellations vs. near-zero in summer), airlines should increase de-icing equipment and staffing levels at hubs like Chicago O'Hare (ORD) at least 30 days prior to the peak season.
+- **Winter Readiness Program**: With a massive spike in cancellations and delays during **December** (481 cancellations vs. near-zero in summer), airlines should increase de-icing equipment and staffing levels at hubs like Chicago O'Hare (ORD) at least 30 days prior to the peak season.

-- **Optimize Taxi-Out Efficiency**: Since the average Taxi-Out (18.24m) is more than double the Taxi-In (7m), ground operations should focus on departure sequencing.
-Reducing taxi-out time by even 2 minutes across 2M flights would result in massive fuel savings and improved passenger satisfaction.
+- **Optimize Taxi-Out Efficiency**: Since the average Taxi-Out **(18.24m)** is more than double the Taxi-In **(7m)**, ground operations should focus on departure sequencing.
+Reducing taxi-out time by even **2 minutes** across 2M flights would result in massive fuel savings and improved passenger satisfaction.

-- **Carrier-Specific Training**: American Airlines and SkyWest lead in cancellations.
+- **Carrier-Specific Training**: **American Airlines** and **SkyWest lead** in cancellations.
 A deep-dive audit into their maintenance and crew scheduling protocols is recommended to identify why they are more prone to cancellations than competitors like United or Southwest.

-- Regional Focus (IL & TX): Over 60% of cancellations are concentrated in Illinois and Texas.
+- **Regional Focus (IL & TX)**: Over **60%** of cancellations are concentrated in **Illinois** and **Texas**.
 Developing "Regional Recovery Plans"—such as standby aircraft positioned specifically in these states—could help mitigate the ripple effect across the national network.